garrandall/popular-music-data/tracks/the-first-night-monica.md

 If you, want me, you got to know me
 And if you want my love (My love) you gotta wait my love Ba Baby that's the way its got to be
-Get to know me (Get to know me) so we can do this, Oooohhh
+Get to know me (Get to know me) so we can do this, Oh

 I should
 I know your probably thinkin'
 (I want I want babe)
 Knowin' if I do  (I want I want babe)
 I don't get down, on the first night